fourieraudio/docs/docs/manual/getting-started.md

 4. A warning message will appear ‘This will stop the audio engine, are you sure you want to continue?’.
 If happy to proceed, select ‘Continue to Add/Remove Plugins’.
 5. Your installed plugins will appear in the list, to add more, select ‘Open plugin host’, this will take you to the virtualized Windows 10 environment.

-Once into the Windows 10 environment, install plugins as you normally would on any Windows 10 system.
+Once in the Plugin Host, install plugins as you normally would on any Windows 10 system.
 Example of an SSL plugin below:

 1. After following the ‘Accessing Windows Environment’, you will be in a position to install plugins.
 2. On your personal device, download the desired plugin(s) for a Windows OS from the above link, it should be in a `.exe` file format.